facelessuser/coloraide/docs/src/markdown/colors/hct.md

 One of the applications of HCT is generating tonal palettes.
-When coupled with ColorAide's [∆E~hct~](../distance.md#delta-e-hct) distancing algorithm and the [`hct-chroma` gamut mapping algorithm](../gamut.md#hct-chroma), we can produce tonal palettes just like in Material's color utilities.
+When coupled with ColorAide's [∆E~hct~](../distance.md#delta-e-hct) distancing algorithm and the [`hct-chroma` gamut mapping algorithm](../gamut.md#hct-chroma), we can produce tonal palettes just like in Material Color Utilities.

 ```py play
 c = Color('hct', [325, 24, 50])